 - Discussed in Stand on Zanzibar (written in 1968, set in 2010).
-With the world population reaching seven billionnote , society is definitely beginning to feel the stress of overpopulation, but, as pointed out in the comment that gave the book its name, you could still fit them all, standing shoulder to shoulder, on the island of Zanzibar.
+With the world population reaching seven billionnote , society is definitely beginning to feel the stress of the huge population, but, as pointed out in the comment that gave the book its name, you could still fit them all, standing shoulder to shoulder, on the island of Zanzibar.

-- EV Nova: All the Auroran capital worlds are insanely polluted and overpopulated, with the populations in the high tens of billions (Heraan approaches 90 billion residents) stuck in large Arcologies.
-The only planet in the Federation that even comes close is Viking.
+- EV Nova: All the Auroran capital worlds have populations in the high tens of billions (Heraan approaches 90 billion residents) stuck in large Arcologies.

 - In StarCraft, Earth's population is around 23 billion by 2301.

 - In Galactic Civilizations a planet's population is limited only by the number and quality of farms can be built on it.
 Earth has a potential population of 50 billion.
 Colony Ships and troop transports transfer population in units of a million, and the basic ships can carry 500 of those units.